hmoralesos/Getting-and-Cleaning-Data/README.md

-# Create one R script called run_analysis.R that does the following.
+For run the  script "run_analysis.R", you need the following libraries:
+-data.table
+-dplyr
+-plyr

+# The script is divided in 5 steps

-1.- Merges the training and the test sets to create one data set.
+# Step 1: Merges the training and the test sets to create one data set.
+Combine the test and train set  (X,y,subject) in mergeData.

-2.-Extracts only the measurements on the mean and standard deviation for each measurement.
+# Step 2: Extracts only the measurements on the mean and standard deviation for
+# each measurement.
+Rename column names of mergeData with the names of features.txt and add only the the column on the mean and standard deviation.

-3.-Uses descriptive activity names to name the activities in the data set
+# Step 3: Uses descriptive activity names to name the activities in the data set
+Transform  activity names to name the activities

-4.-Appropriately labels the data set with descriptive variable names.
+# Step 4: Appropriately labels the data set with descriptive variable names.
+Replace "-" for "." in the columns names

-5.-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+# Step 5:Creates a second, independent tidy data set with the average of each va-
+# riable for each activity and each subject.
+Create a file "tidy Data.text" with the requirements of the step 5